 - For credit card transactions, the customer signs a receipt, swipes their card, or signs a form.

 - For ACH, customer authorization is a similar process.
 It’s usually acquired by a signed form, or can also be obtained over the phone.

 When setting up ACH billing, be sure to learn how to authorize your particular types of transactions.
 As with any customer transaction, it’s important to protect yourself from disputes and potential fraud.

 If your business has one-time, recurring, or unique billing schedules, ACH billing is typically flexible enough to suit your needs.
 Customers can authorize payments for variable amounts, recurring amounts, varying dates, or not to exceed certain amounts.

 7. ACH billing has different dispute policies than credit cards

-According to NACHA, the organization that oversees the Automated Clearing House (ACH) network rules, there are only three reasons people can dispute ACH charges to their account:
+According to NACHA, there are only three reasons people can dispute ACH charges to their account:

 Now that you know the ins and outs of setting up ACH billing, you can feel confident making the right choice for your business.
 For more information on ACH billing, you can learn about obtaining an ACH merchant account here, as well as complete details of how ACH works here.